kjmagic13/kake-wedding/_posts/2019-07-13-cruise-booked.md

 We have not blocked off any staterooms so feel free to book early!
 We will be in Stateroom 8070 (Deck 8, Mid ship) if you would like to book a room close by!

 Formal invitation to come soon with RSVP’s.

-If you are unable to join us ashore, we completely understand!
+If you are unable to join us aboard, we completely understand!
 Which is why we will also be hosting an at home reception party upon our return.
 Stay posted for details.

 * [4-Night Halloween on the High Seas Bahamian Cruise from Port Canaveral](https://disneycruise.disney.go.com/cruises-destinations/list/DF0452/4-night-halloween-on-the-high-seas-bahamian-cruise-from-port-canaveral/october-19-2020-disney-fantasy/){:target="_blank"}